FIND YOUR FEET

 The Outdoor Education Foundation’s Find Your Feet program is specifically targeted at young people experiencing disadvantage and marginalisation.
 These young people have been disproportionately affected by the COVID-19 crisis.

-The program will take place over three days at The Outdoor Education Group’s Camp Marysville facility and aims to provide the students with an opportunity to meet new people, reconnect with their peers, and have some fun in the outdoors.
+The program aims to provide those young people with an opportunity to meet new people, reconnect with their peers, and have some fun in the outdoors.

 The COVID-19 lockdowns have had a devastating impact on Victoria’s young people.
 With the closure of schools, young people became physically isolated which has led to increased rates of depression and anxiety.
 This is reflected in the rise in calls to crisis services such as Kids Helpline who reported a 20 percent increase in calls in 2020, with most related to counselling about mental health and emotional wellbeing.